georgemao/serverlesss-demos/build.md

 ![Init](amplifyInit.png)

-2. Auto generate the GraphQL queries from the deployed Schema
+2. Auto generate the GraphQL queries from the deployed Schema.
+Accept all defaults.

 ```
 amplify add codegen --apiId [AppSyncApiId from the outputs or from the Appsync console]
 ```

-- Accept all defaults

 ![Codegen](amplifyCodegen.png)